Alexandre Guedes: Famalicão

 Guedes returned to the Portuguese top division on 8 January 2021, signing a three-and-a-half-year deal with F.C.
 Famalicão.
 He failed to find the net during his spell, in eight starts.

 Raków Częstochowa

 On 23 July 2021, Guedes joined Polish Ekstraklasa club Raków Częstochowa on a three-year contract with an option to extend for a further two seasons.
 He made 11 appearances before leaving by mutual consent on 14 December.

 Later career

 Guedes returned to Japan in March 2022, agreeing to a deal at J2 League's Albirex Niigata.
 He went back to Portugal in the 2023 January transfer window, with F.C.
 Paços de Ferreira who were last in the top flight.
 He scored his only goal on 21 May in the 3–1 home defeat of Rio Ave FC, not being able to prevent relegation as second-bottom.

 On 27 July 2023, Guedes signed for Atlético Petróleos de Luanda, reigning champions of the Angolan Girabola.
 In July 2024, he moved to the Saudi First Division League on a contract at Al-Faisaly FC.

+Guedes returned to Portugal in January 2025, on a one-and-a-half-year deal at second-tier club C.S.
+Marítimo.
+He spent most of his spell in Madeira on the sidelines, due to an ankle injury.

+Guedes remained in the division in the 2026–27 campaign, joining C.D.
+Feirense.